 Now, let’s get to the list.

 This quote, from the late, great Jim Rohn, rings so true in so many areas of our lives.
 We want things to get better, yet most people just wait for something to happen.
-But listen close: things are unlikely to get better unless you make a change in your life.
-Watching this video is a good first step, but it can’t end there.
+But listen close: Things are unlikely to get better unless you make a change in your life.
+Reading this post and watching the video above are good first steps, but it can’t end there.

 Because here’s the thing most broke people fail to grasp: Wealth is a skill.
 Like swimming, basketball, or knitting, it’s something you can improve with education, practice, and time.
 But most people treat making money like it’s a skill you are either born with or lucky enough to get.
 But for those of you willing to make changes in your lives, you can develop that skill faster than you ever thought possible.

-I used to blame my broke financial state on my upbringing, and my worthless college degree, and the economy, and the credit card companies that gave an 18-year-old a credit card—or one of a hundred other things.
+I used to blame my broke financial state on my upbringing, my worthless college degree, the economy, and the credit card companies that gave an 18-year-old a credit card—or one of a hundred other things.